shpml/fundamentals/06_chapter/02_lesson.md

 ---

 We know how file and directories appear in the GUI.
-Now, let's find our way around this system on the command line.
+Now, let's find our way around this system in the command line.

 Before we get started, it's important to point out that, as smart as they seem, computers can't actually think for themselves.
 To ask for a specific directory or file in the command line, we need to write out a precise address (called a **path**) so that the computer knows exactly where to find it.